R-N-J/web_test_1/ECS_GUIDE.md

 The base `IteratingSystem` class is designed to automatically detect these decorators on its subclasses, so no manual `super()` configuration is required when they are present.

-### Comparison with Other ECS
-While many JavaScript ECS libraries use imperative setup (passing filters to constructors), Rogue1's decorator approach is similar to:
-- **Bevy (Rust)**: Uses a declarative system definition based on function signatures.
-- **ECSY (JS)**: Uses static `queries` properties, which decorators essentially implement under the hood.
-- **Entitas (C#)**: Uses code generation or attributes to define system interests.

-Decorators bring a modern, type-safe, and highly readable syntax to Rogue1 that is often found in more mature ECS frameworks in other ecosystems.

 ---

 ## 11. The ECS Engine Flow